"Now I'll be journalese and tell you about the story of The Blue Ox Babes..."

 just one speaker on it and he couldn't hear properly and he said, Can I keep the tape?
 And I said, Yeah, keep the tape."

-The Blue Ox Babes went back into Outlaw studios to record a second set of demos a few months later again featuring the sound of
+The Blue Ox Babes went back into Outlaw studios to record a second set of demos a few months later. again featuring the sound

-Helen's fiddle.
-The session produced another three excellent numbers: the up-tempo and up-lifting "Apples And Oranges", a
+of Helen's fiddle.
+The session produced another three excellent numbers: the up-tempo and up-lifting "Apples

-a crucial turning point for me when it became clear what had happened.
-I remember the day well and the effect on the group
+"It was a crucial turning point for me when it became clear what had happened.
+I remember the day well and the effect

-when we realised our whole sound and idea of a folk sound had been poached."
-It soon emerged that
+on the group when we realised our whole sound and idea of a folk sound had been poached."
+It

 On the back of this